tomaszjader/notebook/README.md

 # Notebook

-AI Notebook is a web application for creating and managing notes, powered by OpenAI's API for content summarization.
+**Notebook** is a modern web application for creating and managing notes, powered by OpenAI’s API for automatic content summarization.

-- Frontend: Built with Angular using TypeScript, Angular Material Design, and SCSS to deliver a modern and responsive user interface.
+✨ **Frontend**: Built with Angular using TypeScript, Angular Material Design, and SCSS, delivering a clean, modern, and responsive user interface.

-- Backend: Developed in Ruby, handling server-side logic and integration with OpenAI.
+⚙️ **Backend**: Developed in Ruby, handling server-side logic and seamless integration with OpenAI.

-The application enables quick generation of concise and clear notes from user-provided content, enhancing productivity and organization.
+The application allows users to quickly generate concise and well-structured notes from any provided content, boosting productivity and improving information management.

-An ideal solution for anyone seeking an efficient way to manage information!
+📒 **Notebook is the perfect solution for anyone looking for an efficient way to organize and manage knowledge.**